-Ruth Bader Ginsburg & Elena Kagan's Dissent On Voter ID Laws Is A Must-Read As Midterms Approach
+Ruth Bader Ginsburg & Elena Kagan's Dissent On Voter ID Laws Is So Relevant Right Now

 On Tuesday, the United States Supreme Court upheld a ruling that found that North Dakotans must show proof of a residential address and present specific forms of identification when voting in elections.
 Justices Ruth Bader Ginsburg and Elena Kagan's dissent in this case illustrates what they believe are the potential problems with enforcing the state's voter ID laws — namely, that the laws stand to disenfranchise voters.